 iolo Whelan plays drums and percussion in the band, and very occasionally sings backing vocals.
 So how on earth can you introduce the band's drummer as the quiet one?
 Well, he fits the counter-intuitive theory about shy people gravitating towards the drums as a form of expressing themselves: he is compelled to make loud noise to survive, and starts to go slightly mad if he goes too long without playing.

 One of the band's original members, he was 24 when Mabon formed in 1999, and played acoustic percussion.
-During Mabon's 13-year development, he moved towards the drum-kit as the main tool of choice, and also accidentally became 37.
+During Mabon's 20-year development, he moved towards the drum-kit as the main tool of choice, and also accidentally entered his forties.

 Not being at all impressed with being the oldest and squidgiest member of the band, he is forced to keep his youthful good looks by means of clean living, eating salads and shunning hard drink.
 The most consistent exception to this rule is his addiction to cheese, which is the surest way to entice him from the straight and narrow these days.